-The Company's derivative contracts executed prior to 2012 were designated as cash flow hedges, and were recorded at fair market value with the changes in fair value recorded net of tax through other comprehensive income (loss) ("OCI") in stockholders' equity.
-Ineffective derivative contracts or ineffective portions of contracts designated as cash flow hedges were recognized as gain or loss on derivative contracts.
-The last of the Company's derivative contracts designated as cash flow hedges expired on December 31, 2012.
-Derivative contracts executed subsequent to December 31, 2012 and outstanding as of December 31, 2014 were not designated as accounting hedges, and are carried on the balance sheet at their fair market value.
+Derivative contracts outstanding as of December 31, 2015 were not designated as accounting hedges, and are carried on the balance sheet at fair value.
 Changes in the fair value of derivative contracts not designated as accounting hedges are reflected in earnings as a gain or loss on derivative contracts.
 See Notes 6 and 7 for additional information regarding the Company's derivative contracts.